rgommezz/react-native-offline/README.md

 - Compatibility with async middleware libraries like redux-thunk, redux-saga and redux-observable
 - **A step further than `NetInfo` detecting internet access besides network connectivity**
 - Offline queue support to automatically re-dispatch actions when connection is back online or **dismiss actions based on other actions dispatched (i.e navigation related)**
-- Typed with Flow
-- Check connectivity regularly (optional)
+- Ability to check connectivity regularly

 ## Installation